 In their domain, the absence of olfactory evidence of the bustling chickens going about their business is striking.
 The lack of chicken scent is one of the keys to living this closely with fowl.
 Anna's smell-free chicken coop is the result of her studies of the earth under our feet.
 A rye grass planter inside the lab produces grass to feed the chickens in winter and is also an "earthlung filter."
 The soil mix in the planter absorbs air that is blown in from the coop by a solar-powered fan and contains both beneficial carbon dioxide and any traces of harmful ammonia from chicken droppings.
 This process feeds the ryegrass, while removing the chicken odors.
 The amazing ability of microbial life in topsoil to transform organic matter is why Anna also employs it on the coop's floor to handle the chicken droppings; she sprinkles a combination of about one-third topsoil and two-thirds leaf mold where needed to further eliminate odors.
 The lab's composting toilet uses some of these same bio-benign principles to deodorize, digest, and transform the waste matter into useful compost.

 The pool, as you might expect, is heated by solar, and again that hot, black, tin roof is the source.
 For this purpose, there are copper pipes that cycle water pumped from the pool to zig-zag through the air-channels under the roof, absorb the heat, and send it back to the pool.
-That same pump also sends the water through a filter made of copper and silver, both of which are natural germicides and kill bacteria, for the most part eliminating the need for chlorine.
+That same pump also sends the water through a mineral filter, using natural germicides to kill bacteria, for the most part eliminating the need for chlorine.
 (There is a trace amount, only about 5 percent of what the pool would otherwise require, which Anna says could only be detected in a lab test and not by smell.)

 Anna likes the pool temperature to be in the range of 81 to 84 degrees, which is no problem for the solar-heating system.
 With a wall-mounted hand-winch, Anna is able to open the hinged, heavily insulated pool cover for swimming, and then close it to retain the pool's heat.
 (She says it also helps keep the humidity in the room at a healthy level, averaging about 50 percent.)
 When closed, the pool loses only one degree per twenty-four hours.
 A second pump creates a current to swim against.
 Twenty PV solar panels mounted along the ridge of the roof power the electrical needs of the pumps and lights, and send excess power into the NSTAR grid.
 Anna says, "I love to use the pool all year, but especially thrilling under the coldest winter conditions, alone or with family and friends, swimming or walking against the current, doing aqua aerobics, and floating."